platformsh/symfonyflex-bridge/README.md

-> **Archived library:** This Symfony Flex Bridge has been archived and is no longer the recommended tool for deployment.
-Users should consult the new and official [Platform.sh template provided from Symfony](https://github.com/symfonycorp/platformsh-symfony-template) and its use of Configurator.
+> **Archived library:** The Symfony Flex Bridge has been archived and is no longer the recommended tool for deployment on Platform.sh.
+Users should consult the new and official [Platform.sh template provided from Symfony](https://github.com/symfonycorp/platformsh-symfony-template) and its use of the [Symfony configurator script](https://symfony.com/doc/current/cloud/config.html).
->

 # Symfony Flex bridge for Platform.sh

 This simple bridge library connects a Symfony Flex-based application to [Platform.sh](https://platform.sh/).
 In the typical case it should be completely fire-and-forget.